worldcoin/iris-mpc/iris-mpc-upgrade/src/bin/README.md

 The aim of the reshare protocol is to allow 2 existing parties in SMPCv2 to work together to recover the share of another party using a simple MPC functionality.

+## Internal Server structure

+The current internal structure of this service works as follows:

+* The receiving party hosts a GRPC server to receive reshare batches from the two sending parties.
+* The two sending parties send reshare batches via GRPC.
+* The GPRC server collects reshare request batches from the two clients and stores it internally.
+* Once matching requests from both parties are collected, the server processes the requests and stores them to the DB.

+Currently, the matching is not very robust and requires that both clients send batches for the exact ranges (i.e., client 1 and 2 send batch for ids 1-100, it cannot handle client 1 sending 1-100 and client 2 sending 1-50 and 51-100).

 ## Example Protocol run

 In this example we start a reshare process where parties 0 and 1 are the senders (i.e., clients) and party 2 is the receiver (i.e., server).